SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

       builder.genStagedPipeline()
     }

-NamedType
+SignalKey
 ============

-NamedType class can be instanciated to represent some data which can go through the pipeline.
-Technicaly speaking, NamedType is a HardType which has a name and is used as a "key" to retrieve stuff.
+SignalKey class can be instanciated to represent some data which can go through the pipeline.
+Technicaly speaking, SignalKey is a HardType which has a name and is used as a "key" to retrieve stuff.

 .. code-block:: scala

-    val PC = NamedType(UInt(32 bits))
+    val PC = SignalKey(UInt(32 bits))
-    val PC_PLUS_4 = NamedType(UInt(32 bits))
+    val PC_PLUS_4 = SignalKey(UInt(32 bits))

     val n0, n1 = Node()
     val s01 = StageConnector(n0, n1)